pythonph/pycon-2015/_build/html/_sources/sponsorship.txt

 We had a turnout of roughly 240 attendees for both conferences.
 For 2015, we're aiming for 300pax.

-**We're still looking for sponsors and partners!**
+**Sponsorship is now closed.**

-Hard deadline for sponsorship applications is on **June 19, 2015** so we can have time to have the conference banners and programme brochures printed.
+Hard deadline for sponsorship applications is on **June 19, 2015** to give us enough time to have the conference banners and programme brochures printed.

 .. raw:: html

   <p>
     <a href="http://link.python.ph/1CROI0F">
       <button class="big-button">
-        Become a sponsor
+        Become a sponsor next year
       </button>
     </a>
   </p>